preames/public-notes/riscv/vector-idioms.rst

   Note: You might be able to do the sign extend via subtraction in the case above

 When unpacking int4, note that if *order* is unimportant, then the interleave can be replaced with a simple slideup instead.
-If the resulting order *is* important - for instance, a vrgather index vector - consider where the source data can be stored in an inverted order to allow the vslideup trick.
+If the resulting order *is* important - for instance, a vrgather.vv index vector - consider where the source data can be stored in an inverted order to allow the vslideup trick.

 Alternatively, if the next step is done element wise, the interleave can be deferred by performing the element wise operation twice.